enricosebastian/gpa-calculator-ph-next.js/README.md

 - Sheets.js (for Excel import/export)
 - UUID

+# Todo
+- Currently low-effort and no styling.
+Will add some soon using Sass and React.js

 # Universities supported (as of now.
 Please message me if you want me to add more formulas)
 - DLSU